VedantDave1997/Mobile-Robotics/README.md

-This repository consists of some basic methods and algorithms used in Mobile Robots field.
+This repository consists of some basic methods and algorithms used in Mobile Robots field taught at Technische Universität Dortmund.
 In order to implement the algorithm on Robotic applications in simulation, Robot Operating System(ROS) is used.
 The  ROS environment is launched in Ubuntu 16.04.
 In particular, we use Stage and Gazebo simulator with the configuration of the Turtlebot robot in the Stage simulator.
 We also utilise Rviz as the standard ROS tool for visualization of data, for example scan data of a range finder.
 The Mathworks Robotics System Toolbox connects the ROS master and subscribes to ROS nodes.

 <h3>ROS</h3>
 ROS is an open-source, meta-operating system for your robot.
 It provides the common of an ordinary